 Here are the steps for making this copycat Little Caesar’s Crazy Bread recipe:

-2. Place flour and salt in a food processor and pulse to combine.
-You could use a dough hook if you are using a stand mixer.
+- Place flour and salt in a food processor and pulse to combine.
+You could use a stand mixer or a dough hook.

-4. Place the dough ball in a greased bowl.
-Cover the dough and let it rise until doubled.
+- Place the dough ball in a greased bowl.
+Cover the dough and let it rise untilit is doubled.

-1. Coat a baking sheet with non-stick spray and place the strips on it.
+- Coat a baking sheet with non-stick spray and place the strips on it, you could use silicone matts if you prefer.

 What to Serve with This Crazy Bread Recipe